Terms And Conditions

 a) up to the value of the supporting guarantee card.

-b) For larger payments cheques to be cleared before collection of goods, or a Bank Reference supplied
+b) For larger payments by cheque funds may need to be cleared before collection of goods, or a Bank Reference supplied

 iii) There is no charge for payment by Debit and Credit Cards.